FelschR/Dart-based-Game-of-Life/README.md

 game_of_life_mp
 ====================

-A Dart based multiplayer variation of Conway's Game of Life
+Dart based Conway's Game of Life

-The game is currently under development.
-Have a look at the milestones page for a (rough) roadmap.
+The development of this game has stopped, no multiplayer capabilities are implemented.